SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 src/tabsynth/scripts/pipeline.py --config src/tabsynth/exp/dataset_name/config.toml --train --sample --eval
 ```
 &nbsp;&nbsp;&nbsp;&nbsp; you can run the script with just a subset of --train --sample --eval, however,
-sampling requires to load some pretrained model, which will be loaded &nbsp;&nbsp;&nbsp;&nbsp;from the `outputs/parent_dir/` (config.toml), so make sure to have a pretrained model saved at this location.
+sampling requires to load some pretrained model, which will be loaded from the `outputs/parent_dir/` (config.toml), so make sure to have a pretrained model saved at this location.
 ___
->"I want to generate synthetic data using the SMOTE/CTABGAN(+)/TVAE model for a specific parameter set"
+><span style="font-size:1.3em;">*I want to generate synthetic data using the SMOTE/CTABGAN(+)/TVAE model for a specific parameter set*</span>

 1. Locate `src/tabsynth/exp/dataset_name/model_name/config.toml` and set your experiment parameters to your likening.
 2. Run: